-Epidemic diseases particularly bacterial and viral pneumonia and diarrhea and parasitism in calves are very important in the study area.
-As different studies reported currently in different area of Ethiopia many diseases have become more serious threat and cause significant morbidity, mortality and production loss.
-For example, the concurrent infection of trypanomiasis with GIT parasite is causes series economic loss in livestock production in the study area also reported by Moti et al., around Bedelle.
-Foot and mouth virus (FMD) also more prevalent and has been one of the major causes for considerable economic loss of the farmers that found in the study area which in line with the report of Tesfaye et al [19].
-And also reported by Negussie et al. [20].
-That affecting the livestock population of the country such as mortality and case fatality rates were relatively higher 1.6% and 8.9% in calves than the other age groups due to the FMD viral diseases.
+Epidemic diseases particularly bacterial pneumonia, viral and diarrhea that associated with parasitism in calves were very important in the study area.
+As different studies reported in different area of Ethiopia diseases become more serious threat and causes significant morbidity, mortality and production loss.
+For example, the concurrent infection of trypanomiasis with GIT parasite was causes series economic loss in livestock production in the study area as well as it has been reported by Moti et.al [19], around Bedelle in western part of the country.
+Foot and mouth virus (FMD) also more prevalent and has been one of the major economic loss of the farmers that found in the study area which is in line with the reports of Tesfaye [20] and Negussie et.al.